Gravitational waves in Cubic Metric-Affine Gravity: Conclusions

 Thereby, the solutions represent pp-waves in metric-affine geometry, thus exhibiting certain distinctive features, in comparison to their counterparts of GR.
 In particular, while the metric tensor can retain its plane-wave structure in the cases where the Riemannian Weyl and Ricci tensors do not depend on the transverse coordinates, the dynamical modes of the torsion and traceless nonmetricity tensors exhibit a nonlinear interaction that prevents these quantities to propagate as plane waves.
 Furthermore, all of these modes and the Weyl vector, describing the trace part of the nonmetricity tensor, give rise to scalar effects in the relative motion of nearby test particles with vanishing hypermomentum, featuring a helicity-0 polarisation mode in the metric tensor under the weak-field limit approximation.

+Current observational data place upper bounds on the amplitude of scalar polarisation modes~\cite{LIGOScientific:2017ycc,TheLIGOScientific:2017qsa,LIGOScientific:2018dkp}, but do not exclude their presence at subdominant levels~\cite{Takeda:2021hgo,Wu:2024yno,Liang:2024sfn}.
+In this sense, it is worth emphasising that although the parameter space of the cubic MAG model of the solutions includes, on top of the gravitational constant of GR, a total of $64$ independent coefficients, the aforementioned effects of the torsion and nonmetricity tensors in the gravitational-wave spectrum are solely introduced by $3$ parameters (see Expressions~\eqref{parameter1}-\eqref{parameter3}).
+Hence, from a statistical perspective, the gravitational-wave phenomenology induced by the torsion and nonmetricity tensors under current observational constraints is effectively parametrised by these $3$ quantities, which mitigates the suppression of the marginal likelihood that typically occurs in Bayesian model selection when integrating over large prior volumes.

-Current observational data place upper bounds on the amplitude of scalar polarisation modes~\cite{LIGOScientific:2017ycc,TheLIGOScientific:2017qsa,LIGOScientific:2018dkp}, but do not exclude their presence at subdominant levels~\cite{Takeda:2021hgo}.
-Thereby, further developments such as the improvement in the sensitivity of the interferometers and the expansion of the global network may thus enable the detection of these subtle effects, providing a complementary probe of the extended gravitational dynamics beyond GR.
+Further developments such as the improvement in the sensitivity of the interferometers and the expansion of the global network may thus enable the detection of these subtle effects, providing a complementary probe of the extended gravitational dynamics beyond GR.